 Destry’s second book is a project of archival recovery and literary oral history that retells the history of the postcolonial mid-20th century from the perspective of migrant children.
 Built on research that Destry conducted as a Fulbright-National Geographic Digital Storytelling Fellow, the narrative follows the lives of three child refugees of the Spanish Civil War, including Destry’s maternal grandmother, through multiple migrations across the Americas.
 An excerpt of the story was featured on The New Yorker Radio Hour in 2021 after Destry won WNYC’s national podcast accelerator competition.
 In 2023, her manuscript received the PEN/Jean Stein Grant for Literary Oral History from PEN America.

 Destry has been the recipient of fellowships from Mellon/ACLS, the American Association of University Women, Humanities New York, and the Women Writing Women’s Lives Seminar.
-She teaches in the English Department of Lehman College; previously, she served as a Teaching Fellow at The City College of New York, where she received the Humanities Teaching Award from the Rifkind Center for the Humanities and Arts.
+She has taught in the English Departments of Lehman College and The City College of New York, where she received the Humanities Teaching Award from the Rifkind Center for the Humanities and Arts.
+Previously, Destry served as an Education Fellow at the New York Public Library.

 In addition to writing and teaching, Destry has a decade of experience as a digital media producer for networks that include WNYC Studios, Magnificent Noise, TED, Panoply, and the Google News Lab.
 She currently produces Esther Perel’s award-winning podcast Where Should We Begin?